-- Bipolar I disorder—Recurrent episodes of mania often immediately followed by depression These episodes can be severe.
+- Bipolar I disorder—Repeated episodes of mania often immediately followed by depression These episodes can be severe.

-- Bipolar II disorder—Episodes of less severe mania (called hypomania) that alternate with episodes of major depression.
+- Bipolar II disorder—Episodes of less severe mania (called hypomania) that rotate with episodes of major depression.

-- Bipolar disorder not otherwise specified (BP-NOS)—The person has symptoms of bipolar disorder, but the symptoms do meet the specific criteria for bipolar I or bipolar II disorder.
+- Bipolar disorder not otherwise specified (BP-NOS)—bipolar disorder that does not fit the description of bipolar I or bipolar II disorder.

-- Cyclothymia—Episodes of hypomania that alternate with episodes of mild depression that last for at least 2 years.
+- Cyclothymia—Episodes of hypomania that alternate with episodes of mild depression that lasts for at least 2 years.

-- Dramatic mood swings—This can range from elated excitability, unrealistic goal setting, and an exaggerated sense of self to feelings of hopelessness.
+- Dramatic mood swings—This can range from elated excitability, unrealistic goal setting, and an exaggerated sense of self-importance to feelings of hopelessness.

 - Periods of normal mood in between ups and downs.